Economics

 National output

-National output, often measured by GDP, is a key macroeconomic concept that represents the total value of goods and services produced within a country over a specific period of time.
+National output, often measured by GDP, is a critical macroeconomic concept representing the total value of goods and services produced within a country over a specific period.
 It is an essential indicator of an economy’s health and growth potential.
-Macroeconomists analyze national output to understand the overall performance of an economy and to make informed decisions about economic policies and strategies.
+Macroeconomists analyze national output to understand an economy’s overall performance and make informed economic policy and strategy decisions.

 Unemployment